-Fleet tracking uses global positioning systems or cellular towers to monitor the current status and activity of all tracked assets, including not only vehicles and equipment, but workers as well.
-This data is transmitted back to a cloud-based software application where it is analyzed and presented on an easily digestible dashboard in real-time.
+Fleet tracking uses global positioning systems or cellular towers to monitor the current status and activity of all tracked assets, including vehicles, equipment and workers.
+This data is transmitted back to a cloud-based software application where it is analyzed and presented on an easily-digestible dashboard in real time.

 Because GPS fleet tracking uses satellite technology, it is very accurate and offers real-time insight into your fleet.
 For location information, these devices are accurate to within three meters.
 When operating in areas with no service, the system can store data on the device and upload when service resumes to ensure data integrity.

 Just a few examples of the types of land-based vehicles you can track with GPS fleet tracking include cars, vans, trucks, trailers, construction equipment and unpowered assets.
 We have written an article outlining in more detail the types of vehicles that you can track.

 Modern fleet tracking systems are entirely cloud-based and can be accessed via a web browser like Microsoft Edge, Google Chrome, or Safari.
 These cloud-based platforms also mean your important data can be accessed from virtually anywhere with an internet connection.